inside.ewu.edu

 Pre-requisites: admission into graduate program in psychology or graduate standing and instructor permission.

-This course is designed to teach strategies in diagnosing mental disorders, and to evaluate the most current treatment modalities.
-Problems of cultural diversity and ethnic differences are explored.
+This course is designed to teach strategies in diagnosing mental disorders.
+Strategies for differential diagnosis along with consideration of cultural diversity and ethnic differences are explored.

 PSYC 539.
 SEMINAR IN SPECIAL TOPICS.
 1-5 Credits.